orvpagadua/Oracle-Cloud-Data-Management-2023-Foundations-Associate/README.md

 ---Standard Edition 2
 Enterprise Edition Extreme Performance

+### Exadata and DBCS

+1. Which is NOT the responsibility of a customer in a simple cloud management model?
+- [ ] Control access to customer VMs.
+- [ ] Manage everything inside the database.
+- [x] Manage database servers and VM hosts.
+- [ ] Subscribe to database servers.

+2. Which are two advantages of Oracle Databases on Virtual Machines?
+- [ ] provide dedicated resources
+- [ ] run only OLTP database workloads
+- [x] lower cost with pay-per-use
+- [x] provisioned with block storage

+3. Which two statements are true about the default configuration for automatic database backups?
+- [x] Archive redo log files are backed up every 30 minutes. (*)
+- [ ] The retention period is set at 14 days.
+- [x] Backups are executed in the primary site. (*)
+- [ ] Backups occur weekly

+4. Which two are management interfaces for Exadata Cloud Service?
+- [ ] SQL Worksheet
+- [x] Oracle Cloud Rest APIs
+- [ ] OCI Console
+- [x] Oracle Cloud Web-Based UI

+5. Which update is Oracle’s responsibility for the maintenance of Exadata Cloud Service?
+- [ ] Database Updates
+- [ ] Exadata OS Updates
+- [x] Infrastructure Updates
+- [ ] Grid Infrastructure

 ## 4 : MySQL & NoSQL
 ## 5 : Converged Database
 ## 6 : Resiliency